Give us a missed call on

 If a tender is an invitation to bid for a project, a quotation is the formal response to the invitation with details on pricing or cost that does not change later.
 Quotation is an essential part of the tendering or bidding process.
 It is not an estimate but the actual cost of the project that the bidder/supplier is quoting for the tender.

 Tendering is a complex process.
 Many times, tender responses are invited in two stages.
 The buyer expects only project details in a response during the first stage.
-Basis the project details, suppliers are shortlisted and then quotes are invited from these selected vendors.
+Based on the project details, suppliers are shortlisted and then quotes are invited from these selected vendors.
 It is a collaborative approach that gives buyers and suppliers a complete understanding on how the project is going to be completed, payment terms, technical aspects involved in the project, expected quality, so on and so forth.

 Quotation vs. Tender